-Generally tasks involving calculations with numbers have been competed well, although this has varied between the non-calculator and calculator sections.
-Some learners have competed the non-calculator section well, demonstrating a clear knowledge and ability to apply the underpinning skills but then not performed as well when applying the skills to problem solving tasks and the opposite has also been noted where learners have performed poorly when unable to use a calculator but have performed well on problem solving tasks.
+Generally, tasks involving calculations with numbers have been completed well, although there have been some variations between the non-calculator and calculator sections.
+Some learners have undertaken the non-calculator section well, demonstrating a clear knowledge and ability to apply the underpinning skills but then not performed as well when applying the underpinning skills to problem solving tasks and the opposite has also been noted, where learners have performed poorly when unable to use a calculator but have performed well on problem solving tasks with the use of a calculator.

-Similarly, equivalences between fractions, decimals and percentages often appears to be a challenge for many learners, particularly where it is evident that the learners do not have a sound understanding of, and the ability to apply the underpinning skills and particularly in applying the skills to problem solving tasks.
+One area where the weaker learners have struggled has been in the use of equivalences between fractions, decimals and percentages, which often appears to be a challenge for many learners, particularly where it is evident that the learners do not have a sound understanding of, and the ability, to apply the underpinning skills and particularly in applying the skills to problem solving tasks; e.g. finding the original value of a discounted price has been problematic for some learners or the original price after an percentage increase.